bouchardgis/bouchardgis.github.io/index.md

 ### Natural Regions of Alberta
 [![alt text](https://bouchardgis.github.io/images/Alberta_NaturalRegionsMap.PNG   "Natural Regions of Alberta")](https://bouchardgis.github.io/images/Alberta_NaturalRegionsMap.PNG)

+The natural regions and subregions of Alberta, Canada vary widely - from dry and hot badlands to vast unbroken forests.
+This map was made to help visualize the different regions of the province.
+Created in ArcGIS with the use of shapefiles (for the regions and subregions) and digital elevation models.

 ### Crane Glacier Surfaces
 [![alt text](https://bouchardgis.github.io/images/CraneGlacier_SurfaceGeneration.PNG  "Crane Glacier - Surfaces")](https://bouchardgis.github.io/images/CraneGlacier_SurfaceGeneration.PNG)